East Turkestan independence movement: Right to self-determination

 While the earliest ROC constitutional documents during the Beiyang era already claim Xinjiang as part of China, Chinese political leaders also acknowledged the principle of self-determination.
 For example, at a party conference in 1924, Kuomintang leader Sun Yat-sen issued a statement calling for the right of self-determination of all Chinese ethnic groups: "The Kuomintang can state with solemnity that it recognizes the right of self-determination of all national minorities in China and it will organize a free and united Chinese republic."

-In 1931, the CCP had issued a constitution for the short-lived Chinese Soviet Republic in Jiangxi which states that Uyghurs and other ethnic minorities, "may either join the Union of Chinese Soviets or secede from it."
+In 1931, the Chinese Communist Party (CCP) had issued a constitution for the short-lived Chinese Soviet Republic in Jiangxi which states that Uyghurs and other ethnic minorities, "may either join the Union of Chinese Soviets or secede from it."

 In 2022 a number of Taiwanese NGOs came out in support of Uyghur self determination.

 Organizations

-In general, the wide variety of groups who seek independence can be distinguished as either civil ones excluding violence, or militant ones that do not rule out violence.
-Other difference are in the type of government they advocate and the role they believe an independent East Turkestan should play in international affairs.
+In the 1980s and 1990s, numerous Uyghur organisations representing the Uyghur movement in exile formed around the world but were disorganised and disunited.
+Some Uyghur organizations use more moderate methods of human rights advocacy to influence the Chinese government within the international community.
+Other Uyghur organizations advocate for more radical forms of ideological and armed struggle in their push for independence.